Senior Specialist for Climate Change and Resilience, UNIDO| August 2021

 Senior Specialist for Climate Change and Resilience, United Nations Industrial Development Organization (UNIDO)| Dec 2018

-- Developed the positioning and strategy paper for UNIDO's PTC/AGR and a reference paper for UNIDO to address global environmental issues in the framework of the GEF-7 programming directions.
+- Developed strategic vision for UNIDO's PTC/AGR and a reference paper for UNIDO to address global environmental issues in the framework of the GEF-7 programming directions.

 - Moderated UNIDO's side event titled "Clean, Cool, Clever: Food strategies and cold chain concept to increase resilience to climate change" at the sixth GEF assembly in Da Nang, Vietnam.